rohansairaj/terms-literate/README.md

 - Structured output instead of plain summary to improve scannability
 - Focused on risks to help users make decisions quickly
 - Limited output length to ensure usability
+- Multi language support to ensure wider audience coverage

 ## Limitations
 - May miss nuanced legal clauses
 - Depends on input quality
 - Supported formats include PDF (.pdf) and Word (.doc, .docx) only
+- Will not work in situations where copy-pasting terms is not possible eg: mobile application scenarios.

 ## Data Handling
 - Uploaded files are processed in real-time and are not stored.